kovendhan5/Kali-Dockerized/README.md

 ### Performance Issues

 For better performance:

-- Allocate more resources to Docker
-- Use a lower screen resolution in your RDP client settings

-## Notes

 - This container runs with root privileges by default
 - For security in production environments, consider modifying the setup to run with reduced privileges